luluse/learning-journal/learningjournal/read05.md

 - Class selector `.note {}` Targets any element whose class attribute has a value of note.
 - ID selector `#introduction {}` Targets elements whose id attribute has a value of introduction.

-### Advantages to place CSS rules in a seperate style sheet:
+### Advantages to place CSS rules in a separate style sheet:

 - All of your web pages can share the same style sheet
 - Website will load faster